-- More pill bottles than usual or reports of unexplained missing medication
+- Reports of unexplained missing medication

 - Increased isolation

-- Marked changes in mood, appetite, and/or sleep habits
+- Marked changes in mood, appetite and/or sleep habits

-The increase in addiction issues among older adults underscores the need for family members to stay in close contact with their aging loved ones, and carefully monitor their medication usage.
+The increase in addiction issues among older adults underscores the need for family members to stay in close contact with their aging loved ones and carefully monitor their medication usage.
 By doing so, you can help keep them safe and healthy well into their golden years.